(Spoken on October 28th, 1972)

 A great saint once said, “Never go to bed with the idea that you will get up in the morning.”
 It is not a joke; it is a serious matter.
 Who tells you that tomorrow you will get up?
 You may not get up.
 So when you go to bed today, clear the account completely.
 Whatever is to be paid has been paid.
 Do not say, “Tomorrow I will pay.”
 You may not be here tomorrow.
 Every day your account should be closed, and you must go with a credit to your side and not with a debit.
 If a debit is there, you will be reborn to pay the debt, and you do not want rebirth.
 You want moksha, salvation, so how can you live in such a miserable, constricted manner every day and expect a large realisation afterwards?

 The point to be emphasised is that little things make big things.
 The small units of your daily activity and conduct are what are going to contribute to the large realisation of your goal later on.
 So be a good person, speak good words, do good deeds so that they may not produce a reaction against you.
 Anything that is selfish produces a reaction.
 All selfish thoughts, feelings, emotions and actions produce an adverse reaction upon that person who is the source of this thought, feeling, deed or action.
 So if we suffer, we have to blame our own selves.
 If we undergo any kind of pain, it is due to our own making.
 Nobody else is responsible.
-Your bondage and your liberation are in your hand.
+Your bondage and your liberation are in your hands.
 You can go to hell or heaven, as you like.
 It is in your control completely.

 Therefore, a spiritual seeker is apramattas tadā bhavati, yogo hi prabhavāpyayau (Katha 2.3.11), says the Katha Upanishad: A yogi, a spiritual seeker, is cautious always.
 He will not take one step without thinking where he is moving.
-He will not run fast in the wrong direction.
+He will not run fast in a wrong direction.
 He will not take a step at all if it is not clear.
-Vigilant is the seeker, uniform is his thought, speech and action, and a continuity is maintained between the spiritual and temporal duties.
+Vigilant is the seeker, uniform is his thought, speech and action, and a continuity is maintained between his spiritual and temporal duties.
 He is conscious always that God is within his own soul, and therefore, the soul evolves into God.
 Something else cannot come out from within oneself.

 This is the background of the foundation we have to raise in our spiritual life philosophically, psychologically, and technically in practice.
 This is the art of spiritual living, the science of spiritual conduct, the technique of yoga, which is the movement of our consciousness from a lesser whole to a larger whole.
 We move from whole to whole.
 It is not from part to part, or from part to whole.
 At every stage of our life we are in a completeness, though it may be small in its gamut or manifestation.
 A child is a whole personality, an adult is a whole personality, an old man is a whole personality.
 We cannot say a child is a part.
 It is a whole.
 Even an earthworm is a whole by itself.
 An elephant is a whole by itself.
 Everything is a whole.
 Life is a whole, manifesting itself as a whole in every unit of itself.
 This is something very interesting, very difficult to conceive, but imperative.
 It is the science of life in its outline, which is most important to remember, very significant for daily contemplation, and the only factor that is going to pave the way to our ultimate success in any field of our activities.